Lattices in contact Lie groups and 5-dimensional contact solvmanifolds: Proof of Theorem

 \section{Proof of Theorem \ref{thm:listing}}

-We will prove Theorem \ref{thm:listing} by showing first that the stated Lie groups have lattices and second that the rest of the five-dimensional contact Lie groups given by Theorem \ref{thm:Diatta1} and the list in Subsection \ref{5-dimensional-unimod} do not.
+We will prove Theorem \ref{thm:listing} by showing (1) that the Lie groups stated in the Theorem have lattices and (2) that the rest of the five-dimensional contact Lie groups given by Theorem \ref{thm:Diatta1} and the list in Subsection \ref{5-dimensional-unimod} do not.
 As stated before, each solvable Lie group (or Lie algebra) will be referred to by its label in the list, e.g. {\bf D2}, {\bf D13}.
 For ease of reading, we have relegated several technical results to appendices at the end of the paper.
 In Appendix I (Section \ref{nillist}), the reader will find a description of the nilradical of each solvable Lie algebra in the list in Subsection \ref{5-dimensional-unimod} as well as matrix representations of $db$ and $\beta$ for the splitting $\mgoth{n}\rtimes_{\beta}T.$